Kingdom of Mewar: Battle of Dewair

 After a few years preparations, Prataps son prince Amar was able to defeat Mughal Commander Sultan Ghori at the Battle of Dewair in 1582 and Kumbhalgarh was taken by Pratap from Abdullah Khan in 1583.
 Over the next few years, Akbars pursuit for Pratap loosened and he started focusing on his own empire.
-Pratap was able to capture all important forts in Mewar accept Chittorgarh and Mandalgarh which remained under his reign for the rest of his life.
+Pratap was able to capture all important forts in Mewar except Chittorgarh and Mandalgarh which remained under his reign for the rest of his life.
 He died in 1597.

 Amar Singh

-Pratap's 38 year old son Amar succeeded him.
+Pratap's 38-year-old son Amar succeeded him.
 In 1600, his kingdom was invaded by Akbar's son Salim in which Mughals were defeated and their top generals like Sultan Khan Ghori were killed.
 Akbar tried to make another attempt to invade Mewar in 1605 but the invasion was cut short by his death.
 After Akbar, his son Salim succeeded as Jahangir and sent a large force under his son Parviz to invade Mewar.
 To defend against Parviz, Amar built a new capital at Chawand, a hilly location in Mewar.
 Then preparations were made to defend against the Mughals.
 In 1606, in the Battle of Diwair, Mughals were badly defeated.
 During this time, Amar' son Sagar defected from Rajputs to Mughals and was appointed at Chittor by Jahangir.
 In 1608, a massive army under Mahabat Khan was sent to Mewar through Mandal and Chittor.
 This army was badly defeated and had to retreat because of continuous raids by Rajput forces.
 In 1609, Mahabat Khan was replaced with Abdullah Khan who was able to defeat Mewar in several battles from 1609 to 1611.
 In an attack by Abdullah Khan, Amar Singh was forced to abandon the capital of Chawand.

 The Mughals continued to chase the Maharana for several years but no one was able to capture the Rana.
 After this, in 1613, Jahangir himself came to Rajputana to supervise the campaign.
 His son Khurram led the campaign on the ground.
 Rajputs were easily able to seek refuge in the hilly tracks of Rajputana and the Mughals largely failed to penetrate it.
 They were finally able to penetrate it in 1614 when they engaged with Mewar forces and established outposts.
 Many attempts were made by Jahangir to make settlements with the Maharana and the final attempt in 1615 succeeded when Amar Singh agreed to meet with Prince Khurram.